jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.5.2 FindPatchOrClassEdgeCells

-Finds all cells located on the edge of patch or class features.
+Finds all cells located on the edge of patch or class features..

 *Parameters*: